|Student Academic Services||

 Why Study Classics

 Classics graduates know how to think.
-In an ever-shifting job market, the ability to think in abstract terms is not only one of the most desirable transferable skills, it is also one of the most reliable predictors of success on the job.
+In an ever-shifting job market the ability to think in abstract terms is not only one of the most desirable transferable skills, it is also one of the most reliable predictors of success on the job.
 A trained mind can be applied to any situation.
 To see the skills of a mind trained in the classical tradition, view the full Classics career view.

 Graduates work in radio, marketing, museums, archaeology, libraries, tourism, immigration and refugee services, embassies and consulates, publishing and a range of Government Ministries, including Foreign Affairs and Trade, Health, Education, and The Treasury.

 Certain sectors of the job market demand skills and knowledge that Classics graduates are particularly able to demonstrate.
 Although many job vacancies only refer to "a tertiary qualification," it is important to note that in some job areas additional courses of study, qualifications or practical experience may be required.
 Many Classics students consider a second major subject when planning their degree.

 Classics graduates have rarity value which can be an advantage in the job market.
 Many employers have never had to think about the relevance of Classical Studies to the modern world and confident Classics graduates are likely to stand out from the crowd.
 Classics graduates who can articulate the value of their degree and the skills they have to offer will have an ‘edge’ to work with when applying for jobs.